 With only the bare minimum of gear on my back I made my way down the steep path to a spot above the bridge where I could fish from.
 With a little more effort I could have made right to the water’s edge but I wanted to fish from a vantage point so I could see what was going on this morning.
 OK, so I was too high above the water to fish the float perfectly but with no wind to speak of I figured I’d get by for the scant couple of hours I had available to me.
 Setting up with a small crystal waggler above a 4 pound mono tippet and a size 16 hook I began casting into the middle of the cut.
 I didn’t bother plumbing the depth as the bottom is very rough with big boulders everywhere.
 As it turned out my estimated depth worked out fine and I had no serious snags all morning.

 My method was basically trotting the float down the flow for maybe 20 yards with the bail arm on the reel open.
 This worked well but I still have a hankering for a centre pin reel for this kind of work.
+I baulk at the cost of a lovely old Ariel but there are cheaper alternatives on the market so I might go for one of them.
+For all the use such a ‘pin would see there is no point in over spending.
 For today though an old fixed spool would have to do and I fished on, steadily catching silvers under an ever changing sky.

 I didn’t keep count of how many I caught during the session but whatever that number was the roach, rudd and perch were equally represented.
 I would doubt if any of them went better than half-a-pound in weight but just to be out in the fresh air was lovely.
 Loose feeding maggots held the wee fishes in front of me and it was great fun watching the red tip of the waggler sink under the surface time after time